 Spend a few days hanging on the turquoise water in bungalows without ever leaving Mexico.
 Welcome to Lake Bacalar.

-Feel like you’re hanging out in some ultra luxurious island chain like the Maldives without ever leaving Mexico when you come hang out on Lake Bacalar.

 This place is unreal, the stuff magazines and Instagrams posts are all about.
 Think baby-blue water, fringed with beachy bungalows and rows of swaying palm trees.
 After an afternoon in actual paradise, you’ll wonder why any other spot in Mexico is weirdly more famous?
 Not sure why this gem isn’t the face of all things Mexico because it’s pretty much perfect.
 Oh, and isn’t quite yet flooded with tourists.
 Love, love, love.

 Come to Mexico with us!